 Three elements of a successful B2B SaaS marketing campaign

 At a quick glance, here are the first 3 steps (and a few suggestions) to building a successful B2B SaaS marketing campaign.

-Before you solidify your goals and begin to plan a successful B2B SaaS campaign, you need to do your research.
-A solid understanding as to who your target audience is, what pains you can solve for, and what benefit you can bring to their life is crucial.
+Before you solidify your goals and begin to plan a successful B2B SaaS campaign, you need to do your research and ensure you know the pains, claims, and gains you'll be focusing on in your positioning and messaging.
+A solid understanding of what your target audience is, what pains you can solve, and what benefit you can bring to their life is crucial.

 Remember, it’s all about them.
 Not about you.